henrihapponen/docxedit/README.md

-# Useful functions to edit Word Documents with Python
+# Useful functions to edit Word Documents with Python-Docx

 Edit existing Word documents (.docx) effortlessly and without changing the original formatting of the document.